-Founded in 2011 in the UK, PMGY has almost a decade’s worth of experience and has assisted thousands of volunteers to go around the world and help in that time.
+Founded in 2011 in the UK, PMGY has almost a decade’s worth of experience and has assisted thousands of volunteers to go around the world and help.
 The organization focuses on providing 100% transparent fees and processes, and their fees and reviews are both equally excellent.
-Furthermore, PMGY also specializes in providing a top-of-the-line social experience while volunteering, something they accomplish by for example providing you with the contact information of your volunteer companions long before you depart.

-PMGY is truly a worthy addition to this list of fantastic volunteer providers in Nepal, and you’ll see why as we move on to their programs, reviews and fees.
+PMGY is a worthy addition to this list of the best affordable volunteer providers in Nepal, and you’ll see why as we move on to their programs, reviews and fees.

-Their projects all start on Sundays, and PMGY advices volunteers to arrive at least one day prior to the start-date of their selected project.
-Volunteers will stay in either Kathmandu (the country’s capital) or in a monastery in Chitwan.
+Their volunteer in Nepal projects start on Sundays, and PMGY advice volunteers to arrive at least one day prior to the start-date of their selected project.

-Plan My Gap Year enjoys great reviews across the board ( 96% on Go Overseas and 4.8 on Review Center) strengthened by the fact that there are more than 500 former volunteers checking in to share their experiences of volunteering with PMGY.
+Plan My Gap Year enjoys great reviews across the board ( 96% on Go Overseas and 4.8 on Review Center).
+More than 500 former volunteers share their experiences of volunteering with PMGY.
 99% of them highly praises the organizations helpful staffs, project’s impact and low-cost fees.

 We chose Plan My Gap Year for their focus on volunteers’ social experience, as well as their great prices and rave-reviews.

 GoEco began in 2005 by two volunteers from the U.S. who wanted to promote the idea of responsible tourism.
-They began by introducing the concept of volunteer tourism in Israel and have since expanded to offer volunteer opportunities in over 33 countries including volunteer for Nepal.
+They began by introducing the concept of volunteer tourism in Israel and have since expanded to offer volunteer opportunities in over 33 countries.

 The program for empowering women requires a minimum two-week commitment, with a maximum of 12 weeks.
-Prices begin at $900.
-Nepal volunteers range in age from 18-75, although younger volunteers may be accepted with parental consent.
+Prices begin at $850.
+Nepal volunteers’ range in age from 18-75, although younger volunteers may be accepted with parental consent.
 Volunteers share a room in the volunteer house and receive three meals per day.